How to run public relations campaigns in California?

 California, also known as the Golden State, is the most populous state in America with 39.5 million residents!
-When focusing on campaigns across the state, you need to be aware of the vast amount of cultures present - it is important that any public relations campaign created is sensitive to the melting pot of cultures within the state.
+When focusing on campaigns across the state, you need to be aware of the vast amount of cultures present – it is important that running public relations campaigns are sensitive to the melting pot of cultures within the state.
 California is often at the forefront of technology, environmentalism and culture, setting trends across the whole of the world on a daily basis.

-Below is a list of the most influential publications in California:
+Below is a list of the most influential publications where you can run public relations campaigns in California:

 1: Los Angeles Times

 The Los Angeles Times is the biggest metropolitan daily newspaper in the US with a daily readership of 1.3 million people (2 million on Sunday).
 The website has more than 30 million unique monthly visitors and together, the publication has a combined online and print local weekly audience of 4.6 million.
 The Times has won a Pulitzer Prize for its journalism and covers the Southern California area.

 This metropolitan daily newspaper is published in San Diego, California and is the city’s largest media company, dating back to 1868.
 Today, Union-Times publications reach more than 96% of San Diego County household’s every week and SanDiegoUnionTribune.com is the region’s leading website.

 The San Jose Mercury-News is a morning daily newspaper in San Jose, California.
 It has a daily circulation of over 324,500 and 415,300 on Sunday.
 It is the only English-language daily newspaper that still covers the Santa Clara Valley and was first published in 1851.
 It was also the first American newspaper to publish news in three different languages – English, Spanish and Vietnamese.